-A plan for installation, including any requested structural and engineering information, shall be provided with application and prior to any work commencing.
+A plan for installation, including structural and engineering information, shall be provided with application and prior to any work commencing.
 A plan to show any necessary safety barriers around the perimeter of the work area during installation shall also be provided.
 In most instances, no City assets or resources should be used to install proposed artwork that is not owned by the City.
-Upon completion of the installation, the artist shall provide certification that the artwork was installed correctly and meets applicable/required structural standards.
+Upon completion of the Within 10 days of the public art installation, the artist shall provide certification that the artwork was installed correctly and meets applicable/required structural standards.